jnozzi/cocoadev.com/SiteContent/General/HowToDrawToAViewOutsideOfDrawRect.markdown

 ----

 To understand if drawing outside of drawRect: is right or wrong, it helps to understand what drawRect: does for you.
-I know what you're thinking: "That's easy! [[AppKit]] calls my view's "drawRect:" method when it's time for the view to draw."
+I know what you're thinking: "That's easy!
+General/AppKit calls my view's "drawRect:" method when it's time for the view to draw."
 Uh huh.
 When is it time for your view to draw?

 * Maybe your window just appeared on screen the first time; or,